 • Incorporate a Sound + Light Machine that can help gently lull your little one to sleep.

 • Use a cozy Sleeping Bag or Swaddle to keep them warm.
-While blankets might seem like a snuggly and safe option, they put babies at a higher risk of succumbing to sleep-related suffocation.

 4. Establish a nightly bedtime routine

 What better way to help your baby adjust to a sleep schedule than by creating and sticking to a nightly routine?
-Consider the comforting activities you do with your little one before bedtime and incorporate them into a consistent evening regimen.
+Many babies thrive on predictability, so consider the comforting activities you do with your little one before bedtime and incorporate them into a consistent bedtime ritual.
+Wind-down activities can include:

-• Giving them a warm bath
+• Giving them a warm bath.

-• Reading books together (even a few pages will do the trick)
+• Reading books together (even a few pages will do the trick).

-• Singing lullabies to them
+• Singing lullabies to them.

 Sleep is easier with Nanit

 At Nanit, we understand the importance of helping families establish healthy sleep patterns for their babies.
 That's why we offer a range of innovative baby monitors that use real, personalized data to keep you as informed as possible.
-Our baby monitor features an easy-to-use app that allows you to access your baby's sleep patterns, monitor multiple children simultaneously, and capture precious milestones—all at the touch of a button.

 By harnessing the power of technology and personalized data, Nanit empowers you to create a routine tailored to your baby's unique needs, ensuring both you and your little one enjoy restful nights.